z-moradipour/TaskFlow/README.md

 - **List Management**: Add, rename (inline editing), and delete lists (e.g., "To Do", "In Progress", "Done") within a board.
 - **Card Management**: Create, edit (title and description), delete, and reorder task cards within each list.
 - **Drag-and-Drop**: Smoothly move cards between lists and reorder them within a list, with all changes saved persistently.
+- **Activity Log**: Automatically records all actions performed on a board.
+For example:
+  - When a card is created: "User X created card 'Y' in list 'Z'"
+  - When a card is moved between lists: "User X moved card 'Y' from list 'Z' to list 'W'"

 ### Authentication & Authorization
 - **User Accounts**: Secure user registration and login system using ASP.NET Core Identity.